gta-project/mod/README.md

 ### How to install:

 1. You have to have GTA V and ScriptHook and  Installed
-2. Copy all "LiDAR GTA V.asi" to your game folder
+2. Copy all "LiDAR GTA V.asi", to your game folder
 3. Open GTA V
 4. Press F6
 5. Exit GTA V